angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 ```

-Verfiy your app is running in browser by executing the following command
+Verfiy your app is running in browser by executing the following command:

 ```bash